lexicalunit/event-watch/README.md

 Either or both methods of configuring schedule data may be used.
 Use whichever method is more convenient for your purposes.

 > The files listed in the `subscriptions` configuration are parsed are parsed at startup time and if the configuration changes.
 You can force a reload and update of event-watch using the command `Command Palette ➔ Event Watch: Reload`.
-Reloading the widget will also reset any warning counts for the warning ignore threshold.
-This can be helpful when debugging a schedule.

 ### Writing a Schedule